phatnguyentan/software-should-know/DesignPatterns/README.md

 The Builder pattern suggests that you extract the object construction code out of its own class and move it to separate objects called builders.

+The pattern organizes object construction into a set of steps.
+To create an object, you execute a series of these steps on a builder object.
+The important part is that you don’t need to call all of the steps.
+You can call only those steps that are necessary for producing a particular configuration of an object.

 Podcast: https://open.spotify.com/episode/4MbA4NJ8WSFHroiVFILmUR

 Github: https://github.com/ELearning01/SoftwareEngineerShouldKnow/blob/main/DesignPatterns/README.md